 The easy violin tab system which the book uses makes violin learning easy and with constant practice, you will be sure to become a maestro in no time.

-With accompanying video tutorials on YouTube channel Violinspiration, you will be getting the professional support you need to build your repertoire and improve your technique while practicing.
+With accompanying video tutorials on the YouTube channel Violinspiration, you will be getting the professional support you need to build your repertoire and improve your technique while practicing.

 Overall, with this book, all you have got to do now is get your violin and start playing.
 Each song you will learn will get you closer to the violinist you always have wanted to be.